Buying a mattress in an investment and taking good care of it can actually prove the best one to make in years to come.

 When transferring a mattress, it's preferable to keep it upright on its sides, so it doesn't fold or droop during transport.

 Kids do have a tendency to play on the bed.
-Continuous jumping on the bed can result in early wear and tear of the mattress.
+Continuous jumping on the bed can result in early wear and tear of the mattress.6.
+Allow some light in now and again

 It's preferable to offer dogs their own bed rather than allowing them to snuggle up on your mattress quite often.